operator-framework/community/GOVERNANCE.md

 Once the Call for Agreement voting period has elapsed, all votes are counted, with at least a 51% majority of votes needed for consensus.
 A Chair will then declare the agreement “accepted” or “declined”, ending the Call for Agreement.

 Once rejected, a Call for Agreement must be revised before re-submission for a subsequent vote.
 All rejected Calls for Agreement will be reported to the Operator Framework Community as rejected.

+### Project Governance

+All Operator Framework projects must use Apache 2.0 license and align with the mission, scope, and code of conduct of the Operator Framework defined by this Operator Framework charter.

+Projects in the Operator Framework fall into two categories: Incubating and Graduated

+#### Incubating Projects

+In order to foster community growth and innovation in the development and administration of Kubernetes operators, the Operator Framework admits Incubating projects into the Operator Framework.
+These projects have a lower barrier to entry and do not include any support, maintenance, or production guarantees.
+They enable new ideas to gain traction and maturity.

+Criteria:

+1. Must have at least one active project maintainer who is a member of the Operator Framework community documented in the project's OWNERS file.
+Three months of non-responsiveness constitutes grounds for maintainer replacement or project archival.
+1. Must be approved via the defined organizational decision-making process.

+#### Graduated Projects

+Graduated projects are the core projects that make up the Operator Framework.
+They are considered mature and are the essential components, tools, building blocks, and supporting documentation that represent the best practices of Operator development and administration.

+Criteria:

+1. Must have at least three active project maintainers who are members of the Operator Framework community documented in the project's OWNERS file.
+One month of non-responsiveness constitutes grounds for maintainer replacement or project archival.
+1. Must be approved via a Call for Agreement.
+1. Must have regularly scheduled open community meetings.

+#### Project List

+##### Incubating

+* _No current incubating projects_.

+##### Graduated

+Operator SDK projects:
+* github.com/operator-framework/operator-sdk
+* github.com/operator-framework/operator-sdk-samples
+* github.com/operator-framework/operator-sdk-ansible-util

+Operator Lifecycle Manager projects:
+* github.com/operator-framework/operator-lifecycle-manager
+* github.com/operator-framework/operator-registry
+* github.com/operator-framework/operator-marketplace
+* github.com/operator-framework/api
+* github.com/operator-framework/olm-docs
+* github.com/operator-framework/olm-book
+* github.com/operator-framework/operator-courier

+Supporting projects:
+* github.com/operator-framework/community
+* github.com/operator-framework/enhancements
+* github.com/operator-framework/operator-framework.io
+* github.com/operator-framework/getting-started
+* github.com/operator-framework/awesome-operators
+* github.com/operator-framework/operatorhub.io
+* github.com/operator-framework/community-operators
+* github.com/operator-framework/operatorhub-docs

+##### Archived

+* github.com/operator-framework/helm-app-operator-kit

+##### Untriaged

+* github.com/operator-framework/bundle-example
+* github.com/operator-framework/mock-extension-apiserver
+* github.com/operator-framework/olm-broker
+* github.com/operator-framework/go-appr
+* github.com/operator-framework/grpc-health-probe
+* github.com/operator-framework/operator-manifests

 ### Charter and Governing Documents